ozturkfemre/website/content/blogs/feature-selection.md

 In this method, first univariate models, then bivariate models, then trivariate models (until the total number of predictors is reached).
 The best model is decided by considering some criteria.
 If there are k candidate variables, 2\^k possible models are obtained.

-At this point, \"some criteria\" needs to be explained.
+At this point, "some criteria" needs to be explained.
 The best model with \$k\$ predictors is chosen with the tradeoff between bias and variance, along with the more subjective desire for parsimony.
 There are number of criteria you can use: R², Adjusted R², C_p, PRESS_p , AIC(Akaike Information Criteria), and BIC(Bayesian Information Criteria).
 I have aldready write a post explaining R² and Adjusted R² .
 You can read that post [in here](https://medium.com/@ozturkfemre/demystifying-regression-evaluation-metrics-understanding-ssr-mse-r%C2%B2-and-adjusted-r%C2%B2-b9a22ac2643d).

 ## **Cp**